teamniteo/handbook/5_People/nitean-recognition.md

 ## Policy

-Niteans get 30 points allowance every month.
+Niteans get 20 points allowance every month.
 We're adopting the `+1` system.
 This literally means giving a +1 (not 2 or 5 points) whenever someone did something that deserves a recognition.
 Big or small, if you think it's noteworthy or made you happy, send the Nitean a bonus.

+We highly encourage everyone to send at least one bonus a day.
+Take 2-3 minutes and think of all the things done or people who did something recently that deserves a recognition.

 To give someone a bonus, use the format below.